-The City requires 15% of all new construction to be affordable to households below 120% of the County median income.
-The City contracts with West Valley Community Services to screen and place qualified households in most of the City's below market rate units, and the vendor also maintains a waiting list due to a shortage of available units.
+The City requires 15% of all new construction be affordable to households below 120% of the County median income.
+The City contracts with West Valley Community Services to screen and place qualified households in most of the city's below market rate units, and the vendor also maintains a waiting list due to a shortage of available units.

-As noted previously, the City has rezoned and approved projects, as evidenced by the entitlement of 3,190 dwelling units, but City staff report that developers are not building due to the perception that there is no longer a market for the high-cost rental housing needed to make projects financially viable.
+The City reports that it has rezoned and approved projects, but developers are not building due to the perception that there is no longer a market for the high cost rental housing needed to make the projects financially viable.
 Additionally, State housing bills take away the City's ability to choose projects that are right for the community and aligned with General Plan.
 In the employee survey, 52% of respondents characterized the risk from insufficient affordable housing as a high risk to the City.

 Insufficient levels of affordable housing across the State of California contributes to elevated levels of homelessness.
 According to the last homeless census, Cupertino's homeless population grew by 28%-from 127 to 159 people-between 2017 and 2019.
 The COVID-19 pandemic has resulted in a growing number of unsheltered persons, with several visible encampments in the City appearing since March 2020.
 In interviews and survey responses, City staff noted that the community expects the City to act on submitted concerns related to homelessness and remove unsheltered people from illegal encampments.
-Since both Police and Fire services are outsourced to the County, the only traditional resource for addressing homelessness within City government is the Code Enforcement function.
+Since both Police and Fire services are outsourced to the County, the only traditional resource for addressing homelessness at the City is the Code Enforcement function.
 There is concern that Code Enforcement lacks clear and consistent guidance on the roles, responsibilities, and resources necessary to address different complaints, which may vary depending on the location, owner, or type of property.
-As levels of homelessness in the region continue to increase, the City may need to evaluate its homeless response and resource dedication.
+As levels of homelessness in the region continue to escalate, the City may need to evaluate its homeless response and resource dedication.